 Type of document / file Retention period Action taken at end of retention period Admissions Register of admissions Six years after the date on which the entry was made.
 Information is reviewed, so the register may be kept permanently.
 Otherwise, disposed of securely.
 Supplementary information submitted with application/appeal documentation, including religious and medical information etc. (where the admission was successful) 25 years after the student's date of birth.
 (Added to the student's record).
 Disposed of securely.
-Supplementary information submitted with application/appeal documentation, including religious and medical Until the appeals process has been completed.
+Supplementary information submitted with application/appeal documentation, including religious and medical information etc. (where the admission was not successful) Until the end of the academic year in which the Appeal was heard.
 Disposed of securely.

-information etc. (where the admission was not successful) Students' educational records Primary educational records Whilst the student remains at the school.
-Transferred to the nextbdestination.
-Where this is an independent school, home-schooling or outside of the UK, the file is kept by the LA and retained for the statutory period Secondary educational records 25 years after the student's date of birth.
+Students' educational records Primary educational records Whilst the student remains at the school.
+Transferred to the next destination.
+Where this is an independent school, home-schooling or outside of the UK, the file is kept and retained for the statutory period Secondary educational records 25 years after the student's date of birth.
 (Added to the student's record).
 Disposed of securely.
 Public examination results 25 years after the student's date of birth.
 (Added to the student's record).
 Disposed of securely.
 Internal examination results 25 years after the student's date of birth.
 (Added to the student's record).
 Disposed of securely.
 Child Protection information (held in a separate file) 25 years after the student's date of birth.
 (Added to the student's record).
-Disposed of securely - shredded on site. the state of the s the state of the s A ation talens at and Type of document / file Retention period Action taken at end of retention period Type of document / file Retention period Attendance Attendance registers Attendance Last date of entry on to the of retention period Attendance registers Authorisation of absence letters Attendance Last date of entry on to the register, plus six years.
-Current academic year, plus two years.
-SEND Disposed of securely.
+Disposed of securely - shredded on site.
+Type of document / file Retention period Action taken at end of retention period Attendance Attendance registers Last date of entry on to the register, plus six years.
 Disposed of securely.
-Attendance registers Authorisation of absence Attendance Last date of entry on to the register, plus six years.
-Current academic year, plus two years.
-Of retention period Disposed of securely.
+Authorisation of absence letters Current academic year, plus two years.
+Disposed of securely.
+SEND SEND files, reviews and Individual Education Plans (IEPs) 25 years after the student's date of birth (as stated on the student's record).
+Information is reviewed and the file may be kept for longer than necessary, if it is required for the school to defend itself in a 'failure to provide sufficient education' case.
+Statement of SEN, maintained under Section 324 of the Education Act 1996 / EHC plan, maintained under Section 37 of the Children and Families Act 2014 (and any amendments to the statement or plan) Information and advice 25 years after the student's date of birth (as stated on the student's record).
+25 years after the student's date of Disposed of securely (unless subject to a legal 'hold').
+Disposed of securely provided to parents regarding SEND birth (as stated on the student's record). (unless subject to a legal 'hold').